Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Introduction

 \section{Introduction}

-Genetic programming (GP) applies evolutionary search algorithms to automatically synthesize programs instead of writing them by hand.
+Genetic programming (GP) applies the principles of Darwinian evolution to automatically synthesize programs instead of writing them by hand.
+GP systems are commonly used in the context of artificial life for both applied problem-solving~\citep{cava2021contemporary} and studying general evolutionary dynamics~\citep{dolson_digital_2021}, as evolved programs can express complex traits while still allowing researchers to fully disentangle the genetic mechanisms implementing those traits~\citep{lenski_evolutionary_2003,lalejini_adaptive_2021}.
 GP systems often use large training sets to evaluate the quality of candidate solutions (individuals).
 These training sets comprise examples of input and output pairs that describe the correct behavior of a program for a given problem.
 Each generation, individuals are evaluated on these pairs in order to determine whether or not they exhibit this desired behavior, such as returning the correct value for a program synthesis or regression problem.
 A parent selection algorithm then chooses the ``best'' individuals to contribute genetic material to the next generation.

 To thoroughly assess the quality of individuals in a population, most GP systems evaluate all individuals on every input-output example in the training set.
 This process can be computationally expensive when using large population sizes on large training sets or when individual evaluations are slow to compute.
-Down-sampling has been shown to be effective for reducing the per-generation cost of evaluating programs when using lexicase selection \citep{hernandez_random_2019}.
+Reducing these computational costs can increase the scale at which we apply GP, allowing us to solve problems or conduct experiments that would otherwise not be possible.
+Down-sampling has been shown to be effective for reducing the per-generation cost of evaluating programs when using lexicase selection \citep{hernandez_random_2019,Ofria:2019:GPTP}.
 Here, we show that these benefits apply to other selection methods, including tournament selection and fitness-proportionate selection.